oddbird/cascading-color-system/README.md

 - `--ccs-mode`:
   the calculated light (`1`) or dark (`-1`) mode (user, theme, html, or system preference)
-- `--ccs-mode--invert` the opposite of CCS-mode
+- `--ccs-invert` the opposite of CCS-mode

 You can pass explicit light/dark mode overrides in html by including a value with the attribute: